juancastillo0/leto/README.md

 Work in Progress

 A service for compiling, executing and tracking the build process and deployment.
-With a git repository, one can set up a CLI pipeline for continues integration and delivery.
+With a git repository, one can set up a CLI pipeline for continuous integration and delivery.
 All the commands are tracked in realtime.
 This is a simple personal project for deploying in a VM.
-The service uses web sockets and in the source code repository there are three projects:
+The service uses web sockets and the source code repository has three projects:

 1. The Leto Shelf GraphQL server.
 Everything is saved in memory
 2. A Dart client using [`package:graphql`](https://pub.dev/packages/graphql) and [`package:graphql_codegen`](https://pub.dev/packages/graphql_codegen)